JesseTsang/line-to-telegram/README.md

 Now you can publish your sticker pack, just do it via the Telegram [stickers bot][5]

-### Additional Supports
-1. Support region-locked sticker pack: Seach for the pack name(無敵鬧4貓二代 for example) then copy the Google cache link.
-It has the form of (https://webcache.googleusercontent.com/ ...)
-1. You can now also download Line Emoji (only non-region-locked versions for now)

 ### Result example

 #### [DRAGONBALL][4]